Jonathan González (footballer, born 2000)

 Jonathan Shaquille González Álvarez (born 22 June 2000) is a Uruguayan professional footballer who plays as a defender.

 Club career

 A youth academy graduate of Defensor, González made his professional debut on 16 March 2019 in a 6–2 league defeat against Liverpool.
 He netted his first goal on 6 November 2019 in a 4–1 defeat against Plaza Colonia.

 International career

-González is a Uruguay youth international and has represented his nation at under-15 and under-17 levels.
+González is a former Uruguay youth international and has represented his nation at under-15 and under-17 levels.
 He was part of squad which finished as runners-up at 2015 South American U-15 Championship.

 On 10 January 2020, he was called up to Uruguay U23 team for 2020 CONMEBOL Pre-Olympic Tournament to replace injured Emiliano Ancheta.